San Francisco Composite

 Equipment

 To participate in SF Comp, you’ll need the following equipment.
-We routinely get donations and loaner bikes, so don’t let lack of gear stop you from joining us — we’ll work it out!
+We sometimes get donations and loaner bikes, and the NorCal League has a loaner bike program, so don’t let lack of gear stop you from joining us — we’ll work it out!

 • Mountain bike in good working order